Sleep Apnea Treatment in Simi Valley, CA

 Sleep apnea occurs as a result of a partial or fully blocked airway passage in the throat.
-Certain factors may put certain people at risk for developing sleep apnea, which includes:
+Certain factors may put certain people at risk, which include:

 - Enlarged tonsils or adenoids